Monday June 19th, 1:00 PM

 (You do not need to have attended Level I in order to participate in Level II)

 When: Sat June 17, 9:00 AM – 1:30 PM (Registration and Breakfast 9 am)

 Where: First Parish in Brookline, 382 Walnut Street, Brookline MA

-Brookline Hills T stop, and Number 60 bus to Cypress and Walnut streets.
+(Brookline Hills T stop, and Number 60 bus to Cypress and Walnut streets.
 Street Parking available

-Presenter: Karlene Griffiths Sekou
+Presenter: Karlene Griffiths Sekou TICKETS

 The current political moment in the United States presents some not so new challenges in immanent ways.
 There are real opportunities for resistance, growth, cultivating authentic and connecting relationships, and building collective power within a strong mass social movement.